Felix-Thiele/Lin-Algebra-Formalization-FTL/README.md

 - V is a subspace of V.

-- every subspace is a vector space.
+- Every subspace is a vector space.

 - Let f be linear.
 Ker(f) is a subspace of V.